-David Roth is an associate in the firm's Litigation Department where he is a member of the Appellate and Complex Legal Issues practice group.
-He has assisted a range of clients, including insurers, universities, large companies, cultural institutions, and sovereign nations in complex civil litigation and appeals in jurisdictions throughout the United States.
+David is Counsel in Wiggin and Dana’s Litigation Department and a member of the firm’s Appellate, Art and Museum Law, and Intellectual Property Litigation practice groups.
+He has assisted insurers, universities, large companies, cultural institutions, and sovereign nations in a variety of complex civil litigation and appeals.
+Representative matters include trademark, copyright, and patent cases; insurance class-actions; art-ownership disputes; and high-stakes business litigation.
 David has also represented private individuals and companies in several criminal matters and internal investigations.

 David received his J.D. from the Yale Law School, where he was a Notes Editor for the Yale Law Journal.
 He earned an M.A. in Classics from the University of Virginia and a B.S. in Classics from the University of Oregon.

 Before joining the firm, David held a clerkship with Judge Christopher Droney of the United States Court of Appeals for the Second Circuit.

 David Roth is an associate at Wiggin and Dana in the firm's Litigation Department and is a member of the firm’s Appellate, Art and Museum Law, and Intellectual Property practice groups and represents clients in a variety of complex civil litigation cases and appeals.
 Mr. Roth was named a 2019 NLR Go-To Thought Leader for his regular and comprehensive overview of US Supreme Court (SCOTUS) litigation co-written with Wiggin and Dana colleague Tadgh A. J. Dooley.
 Roth & Dooley's Supreme Court updates are well thought out and provide the National Law Review's readers with a timely interpretation of the issues and before the Court.